 banner

 In 2007 a group of women from the Comox Valley was inspired by their African sisters who had risen so willingly to the challenge of bringing up their grandchildren, after their own children had died from HIV and AIDS.
 Since then, the Glacier Grannies have raised over $600,000 dollars for the Grandmothers to Grandmothers Campaign of the Stephen Lewis Foundation.
 Learn more about us here.
+Also, see below an update on the funding crisis

 As many grandchildren grow older, some are joining with other youth to become leaders in programs to support young people living with HIV and AIDS.
 In 2017, teenage girls were the largest group to become infected.